Fantageek/fantageek.github.io/source/_posts/2016-06-22-Overloading-function-in-Swift.md

 - parameter type
 - return type

-so that these are all valid
+so that these are all valid, and works for `subscript` as well

 ```swift
 struct A {